edobry/chitin/README.md

 The following fields are unique to `fiber` configurations:

 - `fiberDeps`: which `fibers` must be loaded prior to this one
-- `chainConfig`: allows you to set overrides for child chains' configuration
+- `moduleConfig`: allows you to set overrides for child chains' configuration

 Modify this config by running `chiConfigModuleModify <fiber name>`.

 ### Chain Configuration

-`chain` configurations are optional, and are merged with any matching parent `chainConfig` fields, higher-level ones overriding lower.
+`chain` configurations are optional, and are merged with any matching parent `moduleConfig` fields, higher-level ones overriding lower.

 Modify this config by running `chiConfigModuleModify <fiber name:chain name>`.